The SlimStampen logo

 The rate of forgetting

-Based on the response time and accuracy of your answers, SlimStampen calculates a rate of forgetting for every item: a number that predicts how quickly you will forget an item (Sense et al., 2016).
+Based on the response time and accuracy of your answers, MemoryLab calculates a rate of forgetting for every item: a number that predicts how quickly you will forget an item (Sense et al., 2016).
 If this rate of forgetting becomes very high for an item, the program will make it a priority to show you the item again; if the number is very low, the program won’t show the item for a while.
 With every response you give, the rate of forgetting is updated.
 This way, the program adapts to your learning pace.

 A higher grade

-In 2009 van Rijn, van Maanen and van Woudenberg found that studying with SlimStampen is more effective than studying with a traditional flashcard method.
-In their study, students learned French words for fifteen minutes with SlimStampen or with a widely used flashcard system.
+In 2009 van Rijn, van Maanen and van Woudenberg found that studying with Memorylab is more effective than studying with a traditional flashcard method.
+In their study, students learned French words for fifteen minutes with MemoryLab or with a widely used flashcard system.
 The flashcard system divided the French words into groups of 5 facts and presented them one by one to the student.
 If the student had translated all the words correctly, he continued with a new group of 5 words.
 A test followed one day after the learning session.
-On this test, the students who learned with SlimStampen scored significantly higher than students who learned with the flashcard method (Figure 4).
+On this test, the students who learned with MemoryLab scored significantly higher than students who learned with the flashcard method (Figure 4).

-More recently, a study by Wilschut and colleagues (2021) compared SlimStampen to a flashcard method called the Leitner method.
+More recently, a study by Wilschut and colleagues (2021) compared MemoryLab to a flashcard method called the Leitner method.
 In the Leitner method, items to be learned are grouped according to how well the learner knows them.
 All items start in one group.
 If a learner answers an item correctly, the item moves to the next group, and so on.
 For items in every next group, the learner waits a longer time before practicing them again.
-Using either the Leitner flashcard method or SlimStampen, participants studied a set of English words.
+Using either the Leitner flashcard method or MemoryLab, participants studied a set of English words.
 After a break, they were tested on the words they had studied.
-Participants who studied with SlimStampen were approximately 10% more likely to give a correct answer during the study session, and approximately 8% more likely to give a correct answer on the test compared to participants who had learned with the Leitner flashcard method (Figure 5).
+Participants who studied with MemoryLab were approximately 10% more likely to give a correct answer during the study session, and approximately 8% more likely to give a correct answer on the test compared to participants who had learned with the Leitner flashcard method (Figure 5).

 References